EmbedJournal/embedjournal/_posts/2015-10-05-kernel-compilation-beaglebone-black.md

 Download RFS [here](https://www.dropbox.com/s/k93doprl261hwn2/rootfs.tar.xz?dl=0).

-Instead of downloading RFS, we can create own own custom RFS using BusyBox, which will be covered in a separate post.
+Instead of downloading RFS, we can create our own custom RFS using BusyBox, which will be covered in a separate post.
 So, as of now download and de-compress the RFS.

 <pre class="lang:default decode:true">$ sudo tar -xvf rootfs.tar.xz -C /media/mani/RFS/
 $ cd /media/mani/RFS/rootfs/